-Founded by Brian Whitman and a team of ex-Spotify employees, Canopy has developed a recommendation engine that uses on-device machine learning and differential privacy to deliver personalized content recommendations without collecting or storing any personal data.
-Through our research-led process, we collaborated closely with Canopy's product team to concept and design the first app built on this technology — launching, testing, and iterating with a growing group of Beta users until the app was released publicly, as Tonic.
+Founded by Brian Whitman and a team of ex-Spotify employees, Canopy developed a recommendation engine that uses on-device machine learning and differential privacy to deliver personalized content recommendations without collecting or storing any personal data.
+Spearheading a research-led process, we collaborated closely with Canopy's product team to concept and design the first app built on this technology — launching, testing, and iterating with a growing group of Beta users until the app was released publicly, as Tonic.

 Before we could design Canopy's first app, we needed to define the problem that it would solve.
 Through our research process, we conducted a combination of interviews and surveys and formed a clear picture of our target audience — their behaviors and attitudes towards content recommendations, algorithms, and data privacy — that would inform how to productize this revolutionary technology.